-Self-portraits are an amazing way to experiment with different photography techniques.
+Self-photography is a fantastic way to experiment with different photography techniques.
 You don’t even need a model!
-Cool self-portraits also can enrich your online portrait portfolio, and jazz up your About Me page, letting visitors see who’s behind all those great shots.
+Cool portrait photography also can enrich your online portrait portfolio and jazz up your About Me page, letting visitors see who’s behind all those great shots.

 1. Work that Silhouette

 Silhouette photography can produce a self-portrait with a dramatic feel.
 Best of all, whether you’re shooting in a studio or outside, this is a pretty easy creative portrait to pull off.
 All you need is a bright light source in the background.

 If you’re going to shoot outside and use the sun as your light source, you’ll get the most dramatic results at sunrise or sunset when the sun is low in the sky.
 But don’t limit yourself to using the sun: when shooting outside, you can utilize anything from streetlights to a bonfire and even the moon as your light source.

 Don’t use the auto settings on your camera, since it will likely set the wrong aperture and shutter speed as it tries to “fix” the silhouette effect.